Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Tissot Carson, Tissot Gentleman, and Tissot Chemin des Tourelles series also represent the classic style.
-The watches are simple but classy, suiting perfectly on a gentleman’s wrist.
+The watches are very classy, suiting perfectly to a gentleman’s wrist.

-The affordable pieces will cost you about $200, while skeletonized mechanical Chemin des Tourelles has a price tag at around $2,000.
+The affordable pieces will cost you about $200, while a skeletonized mechanical Chemin des Tourelles has a price tag at around $2,000.

 Tissot Sport Watches

 Tissot’s sports line consists of wristwatches for all sorts of activities, most notably water sports and racing.

-Tissot Seastar 1000 is an iconic diver’s watch with water-resistance up to 300m (1,000 ft).
+Tissot Seastar 1000 is a reputable diver’s watch with water-resistance up to 300m (1,000 ft).
 Screw-down crown and case back, as well as unidirectional ceramic bezel, provide the convenience and reliability you would expect from a true water sports timepiece.

 The T-Race series is dedicated to motorcycles, having push-pieces engraved with the words Start and Reset, reminding of the commands setting of a racing bike.
 Quartz and automatic movements will provide the accuracy of these watches.

 The sports watches are priced at $300-$500 with a quartz movement and $600-$800 with an automatic caliber.

 Tissot Heritage Watches

 Back in the 1950s, Tissot integrated a date function to an automatic mechanism in a watch called Visodate.
 Today, Tissot Heritage Visodate is one of the flagships among legacy watches.

 These chic watches come with quartz and automatic movements, are cased in stainless steel, and mostly feature domed sapphire crystal.
 Automatic wristwear has a see-through case back for a glimpse of a sophisticated working mechanism.